 About the course

-The Diploma in Supply Chain Operations at Level 5 (SCO L5) allows you to gain a recognised qualifiction that's tailored to cover the exact skills you have gained during your military Logistics career (QM, QM Tech, RQMS, and BQMS).
+The Diploma in Supply Chain Operations at Level 5 (SCO L5) allows you to gain a recognised qualification that mirrors some of the skills you have gained during your military logistics career (QM, QM Tech, RQMS, and BQMS).

-This civilian qualification has been mapped across to your military training and experience.
-You will need to provide written evidence to confirm your knowledge.
-These short documents are straightforward and oftne part of your routine work.
+This civilian qualification has been mapped across to your military training and experience although you will need to do some additional work in the form of written evidence to confirm your knowledge.
+These short documents are straightforward to complete and use experience which is/was part of your routine work.
 You will be guided in what evidence is required to achieve the qualification.